Good replacements for Banana Extract include Vanilla Extract, Banana Syrup, Mashed Bananas, Coconut Extract, and Banana Powder.

 Coconut extract is a sweet, strong flavoring with a tropical fragrance.

-It’s the perfect complement to many types of desserts, whether you want to bring out the sweetness of a cake or contrast the richness of chocolate and caramel.
+It's a good match for many types of desserts, whether you want to bring out the sweetness of a cake or contrast the richness of chocolate and caramel.

 The extract has a unique combination of textures - it is smooth and thick but also slightly sharp, giving cocktails and desserts just a hint of complexity.